gradle/gradle/design-docs/features/faster-builds/faster-test-execution-startup/README.md

 Do something useful with exceptions collected during generation.

+This should reuse the `BuildOperationQueue` used by native compilation.  `BuildOperationQueue` should be modified so that it better deals with failure in the thread that is generating the build operations.
+Currently, this thread (the main task thread)
+1. creates the queue, then 2. iterates over some stuff and adds operations to the queue, then 3. finally waits for completion.
+The problem is when #2 fails with an exception after having queued some stuff up - these operations will continue to run, even though the main task thread has finished running the task and is off doing something else.
+When a failure occurs while generating build operations, we should instead discard any queued operations and block until the currently running operations are finished, then propagate the failure (and any build operations failures too).

+#### Implementation
+Instead of `BuildOperationProcessor.newQueue(worker, …)` that returns a queue that you mess with, we might have `BuildOperationProcessor.run(BuildOperationWorker<T> worker, Action<BuildOperationQueue<T>> generator)` that would create the queue, run the generator to populate the queue, wait for the result and clean up on failure.

+(when `T` is `Runnable` we can leave out the `worker` - we would just run the operations)

 ### Understand where test task is spending its time

 Instrument Gradle to get a breakdown of how long each of the main activities in test start up take: